firesim/firesim/docs/Golden-Gate/Bridges.rst

 In general, bridges have both: in FASED memory timing models, the driver configures timing parameters at the start of simulation, and periodically reads instrumentation during execution.
-In the Block Device model, the driver periodically polls queues in the module checking for new functional requests to be served.
+In the Block Device model, the driver periodically polls queues in the bridge module checking for new functional requests to be served.
 In the NIC model, the driver moves tokens in bulk between the software switch model and the bridge module, which simply queues up tokens as they arrive.